 - In Springdale, the town next to Zion, stay at The Cliffrose (from $260/night), Cable Mountain Lodge (from $199/night), or Majestic View Lodge (from $269/night).

-- For Airbnbs, consider this rustic log cabin (from $192/night) or this funky converted shipping container-slash-tiny home (from $150/night).
+- For Airbnbs, consider the Lavender Blue cottage (from $130/night) or this funky converted shipping container-slash-tiny home (from $150/night).

 - You could also stay in the larger city of St. George, which is about an hour from the national park.
 I stayed here, in the Staybridge Inn & Suites (from $79/night).